fm4dd/security/readme.md

 * * *

 [smbscan](smbscan): Windows file sharing is the most common way for file exchange between users in a office network.
 Security however usually is lost in everyday use.
 As a result, sensitive files get shared with everyone.
-This simple Java program can run anywhere and identifies open file shares, and determines whats is behind them.
+This simple Java program can run anywhere to identify open file shares, and determines whats is behind them.
 The automation supports a quicker idenitifcation of security problems, and speeds up the lock down of sensitive information.

 ![](smbscan/images/smbscan-example.png)